+So how is a life coach different from a therapist?
 The most common point of confusion when it comes to life coaching as a profession is the difference between a life coach and a therapist.

 That’s because the sorts of problems that life coaches and therapists work on occasionally overlap, even though their work approach isn’t necessarily the same.

 Here are the most common differences:

 |Focuses primarily on...||Past traumas to change self-destructive habits and improve quality of life by removing emotional pain||Motivating, offering emotional support and creating confidence to bring more joy and fulfilment into everyday life|

 |Aims to...||Diagnose and help clients analyse and recover from past traumas/issues||Give direction by clarifying goals, identifying obstacles and creating action plans to achieve desired results|